tutumcloud/tomcat/README.md

 You will see an output like the following:

     ========================================================================
-    You can now connect to this Glassfish server using:
+    You can now connect to this Tomcat server using:

         admin:b1uKcRK3r6SF